 About Helen

-Helen holds a PhD in Music Composition from the University of York, where she studied under mentorship of Professor Roger Marsh and Dr. Daniel March, and a Master’s degree from Leeds Conservatoire.
+I hold a PhD in Music Composition from the University of York, where I studied under the mentorship of Professor Roger Marsh and Dr. Daniel March, as well as a Master’s degree from Leeds Conservatoire.

 Enhance your teaching skills with individual or small group tuition and supervision, designed specifically for music teachers and community musicians.
 Grounded in PhD research, a person-centered approach ensures that each session is tailored to meet your unique needs and goals.